• Skip to primary navigation

 Can I freeze Air Fryer Mushrooms?

-No, unfortunately these don’t freeze very well.
-However, they are so quick to cook, it would probably be faster to cook them from scratch than to defrost and reheat.
+No, unfortunately, these don't freeze very well.
+However, they are so quick to cook, that it would probably be faster to cook them from scratch than to defrost and reheat them.

-Why not pin this recipe for air-fryer mushrooms to your pinterest board so you can make it later.
+Why not pin this recipe for air-fryer mushrooms to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A bowl of air-fried mushrooms.